achapiro/stelaCSF/README.md

 ## Data

-Each datapoint represent a Gabor patch at the detection threshold, either for individual observer, or averaged across all observers.
-The sensitivity is averaged the log-contrast space.
+Each datapoint represents a Gabor patch at the detection threshold, either for an individual observer, or averaged across all observers.
+The sensitivity is averaged in log-contrast space.

-The data is stored in 4 CSV files with the following columns
+Data is stored in 4 CSV files with the following columns

 * `data_individual.csv` - measurements for individual participants.

 If no individual data is available in a dataset/paper, it is excluded from `data_individual.csv`.

 Columns:
 - observer - The anonymized unique ID of an observer.
-Some observers can be common across the datasets.
+Some observers can be common across datasets.
 - age - age of the observer in years.
 NaN if it is unknown.
 - luminance - luminance in cd/m^2, using standard CIE luminous efficiency function (or Y of CIE 1931 XYZ)
 - s_frequency - spatial frequency in cycles per degree